International Civil Aviation Organization: Environment

 Emissions from international aviation are specifically excluded from the targets agreed under the Kyoto Protocol.
 Instead, the Protocol invites developed countries to pursue the limitation or reduction of emissions through the International Civil Aviation Organization.
 ICAO's environmental committee continues to consider the potential for using market-based measures such as trading and charging, but this work is unlikely to lead to global action.
 It is currently developing guidance for states who wish to include aviation in an emissions trading scheme (ETS) to meet their Kyoto commitments, and for airlines who wish to participate voluntarily in a trading scheme.

 Emissions from domestic aviation are included within the Kyoto targets agreed by countries.
 This has led to some national policies such as fuel and emission taxes for domestic air travel in the Netherlands and Norway, respectively.
 Although some countries tax the fuel used by domestic aviation, there is no duty on kerosene used on international flights.

 ICAO is currently opposed to the inclusion of aviation in the European Union Emission Trading Scheme (EU ETS).
 The EU, however, is pressing ahead with its plans to include aviation.

-ICAO has been called "flawed and biased in favour of the industry" by Jo Dardenne, the manager for aviation at Transport & Environment.
+ICAO has been called "flawed and biased in favour of the industry" by Jo Dardenne, the manager for aviation at Transport and Environment.